smabbasht/dotfiles/README.md

     your desired package and press I to install, X to uninstall and U to update, press Esc to get to default Mason screen, you can now go setup the environment for your next language if you wish to.

+#### SDDM

+*   SDDM has a few config file locations you can edit any of them to setup theme and do other customizations; typical locations are `/usr/lib/sddm/sddm.conf.d/default.conf`, `/etc/sddm.conf.d`.
+*   SDDM themes live here: `/usr/share/sddm/themes/`, If you wish to use any theme you can either download it from `AUR` or use `yay` to install it if you're on arch or you could do it manually as described [here](https://store.kde.org/p/1312658)
+*   Themes can be modified by editing `/usr/share/sddm/themes/theme-name/theme.conf`,
+*   I use `sugar-dark` as my sddm theme. `sugar-candy` is also a good option.
+*   Common modifications could be
+        - Changing the background which could be done by editing `theme.conf`
+        - Disabling *1s* peek for password letters while entering for this, you need to set `config.ForceHideCompletePassword == "true"` in `Components/Input.qml`
+        - Forcing the first letter of username to be lowercase as usernames aren't meant be Capitalized, for this, you need to comment out `font.capitalization: Font.Capitalize` in `Components/Input.qml`

 ### Other Configurations

-Here I have listed other productivity configurations aside from the .config folder <br>
+Here I have listed other productivity configurations aside from the `.config` folder <br>

 #### i3

-*   In i3, enable Natural Scrolling and Tap to click by adding the lines with Option keyword in the snippet below, it would look something like this;
+*   In i3, enable *Natural Scrolling* and *Tap to click* by adding the lines with Option keyword in the snippet below, it would look something like this;

 <!---->